LightLabTUe/BasementLight/README.md

 # Arduino
 Use an Arduino to control the installation.
 This example features three example animations and some powerful functions to create your own programs.

-## hardware
+## Hardware
 In order to control the installation you will need an Arduino with a Dmx interface.
 If you are a student at the TU/e you may borrow a Dmx interface from the lightlab (scroll down for email address).

 We used the following hardware:
 1. Arduino Uno.